Please stick to public rights of way or paths where it is known the owner allows access

 Maps

 Use an Explorer 1:25000 map for the walk as these show field boundaries and are usually detailed enough for most walks.
 Landranger maps 1:50,000 maps are usually not detailed enough for walking but useful for roads and travel to and from the start.
 Sometimes a Car Park is shown on the Landranger and not the Explorer.
-Also Streetmap and Multimap web sites can be researched on the internet.
+Also

 Mud and Boots